Get your flu shot by October so you’re protected through the winter months, when flu is most likely to spread.

 When should I get the flu vaccine?

-You should get your flu vaccine before the end of October for the best protection through the winter months when the flu is most likely to spread.
+The Center for Disease Control and Prevention (CDC) recommends that everyone six months and older should get an annual flu vaccine, ideally by the end of October.
+This provides the best protection through the winter months when the flu is most likely to spread.

 However, flu shots will still be available for several months after October and will still offer protection through the end of the flu season in the spring.